 Building a barn is a smart idea.
-Even though most equines prefer to be outdoors, there are occasions when having covered shelter is important.
-These include periods of extreme weather (including lightning storms), periods of illness or lameness, or when access to turn-out is limited.
+Alhough most equines prefer to be outdoors, having covered shelter is important during periods of extreme weather (including lightning storms), periods of illness or lameness, or when access to turn-out is limited.

 Concerning your question, stalls should be sized according to the size of your animals, and also according to the particular usage of the stall.